 Talk to an experienced lawyer to find out how these and other issues may affect your claim.
 No two cases are the same, but lawyers who handle many slip and fall cases understand how to address these and other tactics that insurance companies use to diminish a claim.

 It is essential to report your injury to the homeowner’s insurance company as soon as possible to protect your claim.
 However, many homeowners hesitate to file a formal claim, and you may need to file a lawsuit against them to obtain that information.
-Having a knowledgeable slip and fall lawyer on your side will make the process much less complicated.
+Having a knowledgeable slip and fall lawyer from Salamati Law on your side will make the process much less complicated.